ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/ossf-cve-benchmark/CVE-2018-3757](https://github.com/ossf-cve-benchmark/CVE-2018-3757) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2018-3757.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2018-3757.svg)

 ## CVE-2018-3752
- The utilities function in all versions &lt;= 1.0.0 of the merge-options node module can be tricked into modifying the prototype of Object when the attacker can control part of the structure passed to this function.
+ The utilities function in all versions = 1.0.0 of the merge-options node module can be tricked into modifying the prototype of Object when the attacker can control part of the structure passed to this function.
 This can let an attacker add or modify existing properties that will exist on all objects.

 - [https://github.com/ossf-cve-benchmark/CVE-2018-3752](https://github.com/ossf-cve-benchmark/CVE-2018-3752) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2018-3752.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2018-3752.svg)

 ## CVE-2018-3750
- The utilities function in all versions &lt;= 0.5.0 of the deep-extend node module can be tricked into modifying the prototype of Object when the attacker can control part of the structure passed to this function.
+ The utilities function in all versions = 0.5.0 of the deep-extend node module can be tricked into modifying the prototype of Object when the attacker can control part of the structure passed to this function.
 This can let an attacker add or modify existing properties that will exist on all objects.

 - [https://github.com/ossf-cve-benchmark/CVE-2018-3750](https://github.com/ossf-cve-benchmark/CVE-2018-3750) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2018-3750.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2018-3750.svg)

 ## CVE-2018-3747
- The public node module versions &lt;= 1.0.3 allows to embed HTML in file names, which (in certain conditions) might lead to execute malicious JavaScript.
+ The public node module versions = 1.0.3 allows to embed HTML in file names, which (in certain conditions) might lead to execute malicious JavaScript.

 - [https://github.com/ossf-cve-benchmark/CVE-2018-3747](https://github.com/ossf-cve-benchmark/CVE-2018-3747) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2018-3747.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2018-3747.svg)

 ## CVE-2018-3746
- The pdfinfojs NPM module versions &lt;= 0.3.6 has a command injection vulnerability that allows an attacker to execute arbitrary commands on the victim's machine.
+ The pdfinfojs NPM module versions = 0.3.6 has a command injection vulnerability that allows an attacker to execute arbitrary commands on the victim's machine.

 - [https://github.com/ossf-cve-benchmark/CVE-2018-3746](https://github.com/ossf-cve-benchmark/CVE-2018-3746) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2018-3746.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2018-3746.svg)

 ## CVE-2018-3743
- Open redirect in hekto &lt;=0.2.3 when target domain name is used as html filename on server.
+ Open redirect in hekto =0.2.3 when target domain name is used as html filename on server.